jjvanzon/Piano-Playing-Docs/goals.md

 - Playing the piano ***not perfectly***
     - With ***skills*** to get myself out of a situation.
-    - On any aspect: note reading / memorizing / technique / motor skills / expression / listening / performing, things may go wrong quite frequently.
+    - On any aspect: note reading / memorizing / technique / motor skills / expression / listening / performing
+    - Things may go wrong quite frequently.
     - ***Chords***, ***improvisation*** and ***harmonic insight*** may be key.
 - ✔ ***1 classical piece***
     - ✔ Allowing imperfections.